Cleveland is a summer city.

 9. Enjoy the Asian Lantern Festival at the Zoo

 The Asian Lantern Festival at the Cleveland Metroparks Zoo has become a summer tradition.
-Usually beginning in July and running at least through August, this festival sees dozens of intricate lanterns installed throughout the Zoo’s grounds and exhibits.
+Usually beginning in July and running at least through August (or sometimes even into September), this festival sees dozens of intricate lanterns installed throughout the Zoo’s grounds and exhibits.

 The lanterns – many in the shape of various animals and mythical creatures – are lit up after dark, creating a very unique Zoo experience for visitors.

 The Asian Lantern Festival is a special event, ticketed separately from regular Zoo admission.
-In 2020, they will be limiting the number of tickets sold each day in attempts to promote social distancing.
-This year, the Asian Lantern Festival is set to run Wednesday through Sunday evenings (6:30-10:30 p.m.) from July 8 through August 23.
-More info here.
+In 2023, the festival is set to begin July 7 and run through at least August 27.
+Get tickets here.

 10. Go for a bike ride